 Resources

-- Application for Arkansas Egg Handler Permit (PDF) – Required for individuals or businesses handling eggs for sale in Arkansas.
+- Application for Arkansas Egg Handler Permit – Required for individuals or businesses handling eggs for sale in Arkansas.

-- Egg Certificate of Free Sale Form (PDF) – Certifies that egg products are legally sold in Arkansas and eligible for trade.
+- Egg Certificate of Free Sale Form – Certifies that egg products are legally sold in Arkansas and eligible for trade.

-- Egg Inspection Fee Report (PDF) – Submit required inspection fees as part of egg handler regulatory compliance.
+- Egg Inspection Fee Report – Submit required inspection fees as part of egg handler regulatory compliance.

 - Sanitation Requirements for Non-Official Shell Egg Plants (PDF) – Guidance for facilities not under continuous USDA inspection.